NetApp/FSx-ONTAP-samples-scripts/EKS/PV-Migrate-with-Trident-Protect/README.md

-# Migrate Kubernates PVs with Trident Protect
+# Migrate Kubernetes PVs with Trident Protect

-This is a sample for setting up your Kubernetes application to be migrated to a different storage class using Trident Protect.
+This is a sample for setting up your Kubernetes application to be migrated from one storage class to another using Trident Protect.

 ## Prerequisites:
-The following items should be already be deployed before install Trident Protect.
+The following items should already be deployed before installing Trident Protect.
 - An AWS EKS cluster.
 If you don't already have one, refer to the [FSx for NetApp ONTAP as persistent storage](https://github.com/NetApp/FSx-ONTAP-samples-scripts/tree/main/EKS/FSxN-as-PVC-for-EKS)
 GitHub repo for an example of how to not only deploy an EKS cluster, but also deploy an FSx for ONTAP file system with Trident installed with its backend and storage classes configured.
 If you follow it, it will provide the rest of the prerequisites listed below.